 Content analysis was organised along two stages (see Figure 1).
 First, whether a direct reference to CC is made was established.
 Second, files were searched for the mentioning of meteorological phenomena that could be associated with potential CC impacts (CC signals/stressors).
 Combinations of both were also established.
 For this purpose, a maximum distance of 60 words between the mentioning of a source (phenomenon/stressor) and an impact was used.
 This maximum word distance was established after analysing a large random sample of documents, establishing links between predicted source (phenomenon) and CC impacts.
 A cross-check through the subsequent qualitative analysis of all relevant citations on the existence of any combinations beyond these 60 words was also applied.

-Single-term search rounds were conducted for each of the meteorological phenomena (CC stressors) and potential CC impacts/relevant aspects.
+Single-term search rounds were conducted for meteorological phenomena (CC stressors) and potential CC impacts/relevant aspects.
 Documents were indexed and searched with Apache Solr software (allowing proximity and regular expression search), using python for automation.
 OpenRefine was used to process raw XML output and convert it to MS Excel spreadsheets, linked to the initial documents.
 Results were subsequently evaluated qualitatively by the project team and were classified according to their relevance (see section 3.4 and Table 3).
 Specific attributes were allocated.
 Furthermore, key quotes were identified.
 Coding was conducted with a focus on (a) matters of relevance to the altered sensitivity of individual environmental issues, and (b) the consequences for a project (what is often called climate proofing).

 Figure 1: Methodological approach of content analysis